Provided by: Crash Course |Published on: April 27, 2021

 This video offers a comprehensive overview of complex factors (both natural and human-created) that contribute to flooding.

-Additional Prerequisites
+Prerequisites

 Students should be familiar with the terms aquifer, groundwater, precipitation, storm surge, permeable, and subsidence.

-This video is very fast-paced and students would benefit from frequent pausing, especially when vocabulary terms are defined or graphs are presented.
+This video is very fast-paced, and students would benefit from frequent pausing, especially when vocabulary terms are defined or graphs are presented.

-Differentiation
+Differentiation & Implementation

 Other resources related to this topic include this article on protecting coastal communities, this lesson plan on exploring sea level rise solutions, and this PBS video on the problems Miami faces due to climate change.